OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/07-using-shift-register.md

 			self.rclk.setOutputDirection(0)

 			self.clear()
+      # TODO: this function should be called in the init of the class

 		#Sets the serial pin to the correct value and then pulses the serial clock to shift it in
 		def inputBit(self, inputValue):